 Biology that matters

 Scientists in our basic research labs are working to understand how experimental organisms age by observing the aging process at the whole organism, organ/tissue and cellular level.
-Through these research efforts, Calico scientists work to understand the biological underpinnings of aging by studying organisms such as yeast, C. elegans (worms), mice and naked mole-rats.
+Through these research efforts, Calico scientists work to understand the biological underpinnings of aging by studying organisms such as yeast, C. elegans (worms) and mice.
 And our researchers, especially our computational biologists, are digging deep into large available human genetic data sets to inform our efforts.

 We like to think of it as beyond state-of-the-art.
 At Calico, our technology labs work hand-in-hand with scientists throughout the company, advancing hypotheses on how specific technologies and know-how can help answer a research question at the depth required to advance the field.